Newbiggin-by-the-Sea railway station: History

 It was situated on the west side of Front Street (now the B1334) and north of what is now the junction with the Buteland Terrace.

 The station had a long island platform onto which the station building faced.
 There were sidings on both sides of the station which handled a variety of goods traffic, mainly potatoes and livestock, it was equipped with a one-ton crane.
 There was a signal box and a turntable.

 A camping coach was positioned here by the North Eastern Region from 1959 to 1964.

 The station closed to both passengers and goods traffic on 2 November 1964.

 Potential reopening

 Provision has been made when building the Northumberland Line stations, especially at so that if there is a separate scheme, the line could be extended to and Newbiggin.
+As of the end of 2025, there were calls to resurrect Woodhorn station as a park and ride scheme as well as extend the railway by 1.6km (1 mile) into the centre of Newbiggin-by-the-Sea.
+This will require new track and is all subject to a feasibility study.
+A formal bid was launched in December 2025 for this.